nikhilpenmetsa/bedrock-rag-eval-workflow/README.md

 ### Prerequisites

 - AWS CLI installed and configured
-- Appropriate AWS permissions to create resources
+- Appropriate AWS bedrock model access (Nova Pro, Claude 3.7 Sonnet used in this repository )
 - An S3 bucket for storing evaluation datasets and results
-- A Bedrock knowledge base already set up
+- A Bedrock knowledge base with rag-mini dataset already set up.

 ### Deployment Steps